freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/mailto-links/index.md

 Again, spaces have to be replaced by `%20` or `+`.
 After the subject paramater, any additional parameter must be preceded by `&`

-Example : Say you want users to send an email to their friends about their progress at Free Code Camp:
+Example: Say you want users to send an email to their friends about their progress at Free Code Camp:

 Address: empty